 The h1 #{title}

-construct was used to output the variable value in the last example.
-This is an important part of Pug syntax.
+construct helps to output the variable value in the last example.
 The #{}

-construct outputs the contents of a variable or an expression as a string.
+construct outputs the contents of a variable or an expression as a string:

 - const one = 1;